No. 21 Miami rolls past upset-minded Toledo 49-24

+TOLEDO, Ohio — A few more performances like this, and maybe Malik Rosier will win over those skeptical Miami fans.

-TOLEDO, Ohio — Malik Rosier threw for two touchdowns and ran for three more, and No. 21 Miami outlasted upset-minded Toledo 49-24 on Saturday.
+Rosier threw for two touchdowns and ran for three more, and the No. 21 Hurricanes outlasted upset-minded Toledo 49-24 on Saturday.
+Rosier was booed last weekend — during a game the Hurricanes won 77-0 over Savannah State — and that didn't sit well with teammate DeeJay Dallas.

+"Now he can stop being booed," Dallas said after rushing for 110 yards and a touchdown against Toledo.
+"Stop booing Malik.
+I don't like that.
+That's not something that our fans should be about."

 The Hurricanes (2-1) never trailed and led 21-0 late in the first half, but Toledo (1-1) twice pulled back to within a touchdown.
 Even then, however, the defending Mid-American Conference champion couldn't stop Rosier and Miami.